Genesis 3:21 "Also for Adam and his wife YHWH Elohim made tunics of skin and clothed them"

 Also some people's nakedness belongs to someone, and is not for you, I am referring to those married.

-There are also a number of verses that relates exposing of your nakedness to something shameful.
+There are also some of verses that relates exposing of your nakedness to something shameful.

 Further, a number of verses talk of covering nakedness in other contexts, which may still apply to this subject, such as;